 The cost of your advertising on a billboard will vary depending on the location and size of the board.
 Adverts placed in busy areas will cost more than those placed in areas without much foot traffic.
 It is generally affordable though – Marketing Donut suggests the average cost of a billboard advert is around £200 a week for the large 48-sheet hoardings you see at the side of many roads or £300 a week for a bus stop ad on a busy high street.

-There are plenty of options for small businesses to target their ads at customers who may buy their product.
+There are plenty of options for small businesses to target their ads at customers who may buy their products.
 For example, a local clothes shop could place adverts at bus stops near its location.
 Alternatively, a taxi company could place adverts on posters at the train station.
 Just think about where people might be when they need your product and target them there.

 Like advertising, sponsorships are a good way for a brand to get their product in front of a specific audience.
 However, sponsorships have the added benefit of enabling a company to associate its brand with the product it is sponsoring.
 This can have major benefits when it comes to how people perceive your brand.